-Raspberry Pi Camera Board V2 defined as high quality 8 megapixel Sony IMX219 image sensor.
+Raspberry Pi Camera Board V2 is defined as high quality 8 megapixel Sony IMX219 image sensor.
 These custom-designed camera modules with an add-on board for Raspberry Pi, featuring a fixed focus lens.
-This camera module used to take high-definition video, as well as stills photographs Raspberry Pi Camera Board is capable of supporting 3280 x 2464 pixel static images, and also supports 1080p30, 720p60, and 640x480p90 video.
-The small sockets present on the upper surface of the board attached to the pi.
-These camera module uses the dedicated CSI interface, to attach the small socket designed explicitly for interfacing cameras.
+This camera module is used to take high-definition video, as well as stills photographs Raspberry Pi Camera Board is capable of supporting 3280 x 2464 pixel static images and also supports 1080p30, 720p60, and 640x480p90 video.
+The small sockets present on the upper surface of the board are attached to the pi.
+This camera module uses the dedicated CSI interface, to attach the small socket designed explicitly for interfacing cameras.

 - CCTV security camera